52617365/minimal-dot/claude/commands/feature/go.md

    c.
 Wait until the user accepts the tests you just created and after run git commit to commit the new tests.
    d.
 Write code that passes the tests, `golangci-lint fmt` and `golangci-lint run` without modifying the tests themselves.
    e.
 Start iterating: write code, run tests, `golangci-lint fmt`, `golangci-lint run` and adjust code, run tests, `golangci-lint fmt`, `golangci-lint run` again until everything passes.
 If the project contains a Makefile, run `make doctor` instead.
    f.
-Wait until the user says implementation is satisfactory and after run git commit to commit the changes.
+Wait until the user says implementation is satisfactory.
+   g.
+When user accepts the changes, commit the changes using `git`.
+You should do this yourself instead of making the user do it.
+Never include "Claude Code" specific banners in the `git commit` messages.

 3. Implementation details:
    a.
 Use the `testing` package and `stretchr/testify` for tests